Fundamentals in Urology Webcast Upgrade (2021)

 - Describe approach to MR imaging interpretation of various urologic organs with a focus on clinical conditions encountered in practice

 Bladder Neurobiology and Pelvic Organ Prolapse

-- Analyze the systematic evaluation and identification of various types of urinary incontinence (UI) in the outpatient setting in order to offer appropriate interventions for treatment
+- Analyze the systematic evaluation and identification of various types of urinary incontinence (UI) and Pelvic Organ Prolapse (POP) in the outpatient setting in order to offer appropriate interventions for treatment

-- Describe the anatomy and physiology of the LUT
+- Describe the anatomy, innervation and physiology of the lower urinary tract

 Bladder Cancer and Bowel Diversions